 Santa Rosa Partition Lawyers

 Santa Rosa is the largest city in Sonoma County and the fifth most populous city in the Bay Area.
 As the central city in California's famous Wine Country, Santa Rosa is known for having the best wineries and vineyards right in its backyard, with over 300 options to choose from.
 Santa Rosa was founded in 1833 and named after Saint Rosa of Lima.
 With the growth of the wine industry, many Santa Rosa citizens live in the condominium developments around town.
 When parties jointly purchase a condominium together, but cannot agree about its use, then a partition action may be a valid way to resolve joint ownership problems.
-A knowledgeable Santa Rosa Partition Attorney also knows that a court must occasionally order a partition by sale of a condominium.
+Santa Rosa Partition Attorneys usually find partition action to be the best remedy for disputing joint owners in four broad categories:

 - Parent-Child shared tenants in common in real estate;